Hidden-Role Games: Equilibrium Concepts and Computation: The Game Avalon

 \subsection{A Description of {\em Avalon} in Reduced Representation}

 The optimized \emph{Avalon} game instances can be succinctly represented as follows: \begin{enumerate} \item At the start of the game, Chance player deals the roles. \item \textit{[if Merlin is present in the game]} Merlin reports who the {\em Spies} are (except {\em Mordred}).
-Spies may also (falsely) do the same. \item \textit{[if Percival is present in the game]} Percival reports who Merlin is. {\em Spies} may also falsely do the same. \item Until the number of mission passed is less than 3, the mediator sends a mission, and the \emph{Spies} are offered the option to fail it if any of them is on it.
-The space of possible missions to be proposed is constrained according to the previous optimizations \item If the number of missions failed is $3$, the game ends with a win for the \emph{Spies}. \item If the number of mission won is $3$ and Merlin is present, the \emph{Spies} have to guess the player with the Merlin role.
+Spies may also (falsely) do the same. \item \textit{[if Percival is present in the game]} Percival reports who Merlin is. {\em Spies} may also falsely do the same. \item Until three missions are passed, the mediator sends a mission, and the \emph{Spies} are offered the option to fail it if any of them is on it.
+The space of possible missions to be proposed is constrained according to the previous optimizations. \item If three missions are failed, the game ends with a win for the \emph{Spies}. \item If three missions are passed and Merlin is present, the \emph{Spies} have to guess the player with the Merlin role.
 If they guess correctly, they win, otherwise they lose.
 If Merlin is absent, the game ends with a win for the \emph{Resistance}. \end{enumerate}